end3r/FrontInvaders/README.md

 Front Invaders
 ========

-Simple HTML5 game made to promote Front Row Conference (20-21.10.2011 in Kraków, Poland).
+Simple HTML5 game build with the Mibbu microframework, made to promote Front Row - conference for the people, who want to shape the future of the web.
+Front Row Conf will take place in Kraków, Poland on 20-21 October 2011.

 ### Info ###
-[clone of the Space Invaders, your spaceship have the shape of the HTML5 logo and shoots to the IE6 logos]
+Take control over the HTML5 Rocket, and kill as many evil alien Explorers as You can.
+Stand up and fight, the Open Web needs You!

 ### Controls ###
-[arrows probably - think about touch events for mobile]
+Use left and right arrow keys to move Your Rocket, press up arrow or Z key to fire Your weapon, hit spacebar to pause the game.

 ### Authors ###

-**Andrzej Mazur** - coding
+**Andrzej Mazur** - coding,
+**Ewa Adach** - graphics

 ### Credits ###

-[Front Row Conf for initial gfx from the website]
+**Michał Budzyński** - author of the Mibbu microframework, **Front Row Conf** - website graphics used in the game